 - To make the streusel you will need very cold butter, flour, and sugar( I prefer to use muscovado sugar/dark brown sugar for extra flavor).
 Using your fingers mix everything quickly while the butter is still cold.
 It should look like coarse sand (it’s ok to have uneven size pieces).
 Sprinkle it over the top of the batter and transfer it to the oven.
 Bake for about an hour(depending on your oven).
 If the top starts to get too brown before it’s ready, cover it with a piece of foil.

-Once the Pumpkin Cream Cheese bread it’s ready, take it out of the oven and let it cool a bit before slicing.
-Enjoy it with cuppa tea or coffee.
+Once the Pumpkin cream cheese bread is ready, take it out of the oven and let it cool a bit before slicing.
+Enjoy it with a cuppa tea or coffee.
 You can store it in an airtight container for up to 4 days at room temperature.

 THE BEST OIL-FREE CARROT CUPCAKES – I have to also share this yummy carrot cupcake recipe.
 These cuties are super moist, soft, and you can NOT have just one;) They don’t take much time to make but will taste like if you spend the whole day cooking.